Sundar321/Restaurant-Website/README.md

 * Food menu with images and detailed information
 * Easy ordering system with options for delivery or pick-up
 * Secure payment options
-* Contact form for customers to get in touch with restaurant
+* Contact through contact us section
 * Social media integration to follow restaurant updates

 ## Built With